jdcodeportfolio/jdcodeportfolio/README.md

-## Hi there 👋
+## Hi There! 👋

-My name is Josh, and I have always enjoyed science.
+My name is Josh, and I have always enjoyed science.</br>
 Carefully analyzing the world aorund me and finding solutions to problems is something I enjoy.

 <!--